Who We Help

 Being transparent about this saves everyone time.

 It may also not be the right fit if you are looking for a provider who will continue or adjust a current prescription without a thorough evaluation first.
-That’s not how this practice works.
+Treatment decisions here are made carefully, based on a full understanding of your history and goals.

-If you’re unsure, the New Patients page explains what the first visit looks like and what to expect.
+If you are unsure, the New Patients page explains what the first visit looks like and what to expect.

 Sounds like the right fit?